Highly rated local moving companies for Moreno Valley to Toledo moves

 - Toledo is considered to be less safe than Moreno Valley with a score of 32.56 vs Moreno Valley’s 59.76.

-- Air quality in Toledo is good, and in Moreno Valley it's moderate.
+- Air quality in Toledo is Good, and in Moreno Valley it’s Moderate.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: Although a local license is not required in Ohio, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Ohio moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Ohio, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Toledo.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Where to live in Toledo